 Our analyses show that the MTR concept reduces costs and truck mileage by more than 40% compared to classical truck delivery, even when a share of customers has to be supplied by truck.
 To give some further detail, the experiments show that (i) direct truck deliveries have a large impact on costs and solution structure (e.g., 46% higher costs and 119% higher mileage due to 4% of truck deliveries with MTR), (ii) by including direct truck deliveries in the tour, our approach leads to savings of up to 24% compared to a separation of truck and robot deliveries, and (iii) adapting the time windows for truck deliveries can help to further reduce costs and travel distance.
 Additional analyses highlight the benefits of a mixed delivery concept and show that the MTR results are robust across different settings.
+Applied to settings without truck deliveries, our approach is 37 to 94% faster than an existing state-of-the art approach.

 While we address an important extension for TnR delivery, there are several other aspects that can be assessed in future research.
 Our model could test technical additions and infrastructure specifics such as faster robot travel on bike lanes.
 Robot movements between depots may further help to increase robot availability in depots visited by truck.
 The exchange of robots between depots might therefore be a next step.
 In line with this, our model could be extended to include the pickup of robots at drop-off points on the tour.
 This means that robots could be sent to locations other than robot depots.
 Stochastic travel times and pickups from customers could be considered to generalize the problem.
 Other innovative last-mile delivery concepts could be compared to MTR to derive guidance on which concept and fleet mix to implement in which setting.
 To date, the TnR and MTR routing approaches have focused on a single truck tour.
 The use of multiple tours and the corresponding allocation of customers to different tours is required in settings with higher order volumes.
 Ultimately, the problem presented demonstrates situations of high complexity and unique structure for which alternative solution approaches can be tested.
 Those could assist in accelerating computation, dealing with larger problem sizes or evidencing optimality.
+We show that the MTR can significantly reduce total mileage and transportation costs.
+A detailed analysis of the impact on noise and CO2 emissions of the different transportation modes constitutes a future area of research.